Middleton railway station, Wellington Region: History

-The station was located inbetween the rural settlements of East and West Taratahi however, the station does not seem to ever have been referred to as Taratahi, rather it was Waingawa which bore the name Taratahi until 1921.
+The station was located in between the rural settlements of East and West Taratahi.
+However, the station does not seem to ever have been referred to as Taratahi; it was instead Waingawa which bore the name Taratahi until 1921.
 There is some evidence to the contrary however, such as a modern list of Wairarapa stations that lists a Taratahi station 1.23 km south of Middleton that had been closed.